mkgold/dhintro18/IntroDH-syllabus-f18.md

 * Fitzpatrick, Kathleen. [“Networking the Field.”](https://kfitz.info/networking-the-field/) *Kfitz*, 10 Jan.
 2012.

-* Underwood, Ted. [“New Methods Need a New Kind of Conversation.”](https://tedunderwood.com/2018/02/28/raising-the-standards-for-computation-in-the-humanities/) The Stone and the Shell, 28 Feb.
+* Underwood, Ted. [“New Methods Need a New Kind of Conversation.”](https://tedunderwood.com/2018/02/28/raising-the-standards-for-computation-in-the-humanities/) *The Stone and the Shell*, 28 Feb.
 2018.

 **October 9 - Experimentation - Text Mining**